 These are the five steps we follow to ensure we can find “that one file”.
 Every.
 Single.
 Time.

-- Move only correctly-formatted documents into the new directories.
+- Move only correctly-formatted documents into the new folders.

-- Address one directory at a time (meaning resumes, then project descriptions, etc.) to re-write, re-format, etc.
+- Address one folder at a time (meaning resumes, then project descriptions, etc.) to re-write, re-format, etc.

 - Create and implement a schedule for your revision process.
-Move the re-written, re-formatted information as completed to the new directories.
+Move the re-written, re-formatted information as completed to the new folders.

-- Make sure to add to the new directory system as you create a new proposal, resume, SOQ, social media or website update.
-Do not add to any old directories.
-Once you’ve phased out an old directory, move it to archives.
+- Make sure to add to the new folder system as you create a new proposal, resume, SOQ, social media or website update.
+Do not add to any old folders.
+Once you’ve phased out an old folder, move it to archives.